Celpear/devcleaner/README.md

 ```
    This will delete both the Poetry virtualenvs cache and purge Pip's cache.

-3. For help or more options, you can use the `-h` or `--help` flag:
+3. For help or more options, you can use the `--help` flag:
 ```bash
    pip install -r requirements.txt && python3 devcleaner.py --help
 ```